rebelnme/homebridge-mqtt-security-system/README.md

 ![mqtt](https://img.shields.io/badge/MQTT-supported-brightgreen)
 ![license](https://img.shields.io/badge/license-MIT-green)

-A Homebridge dynamic platform plugin that creates a **HomeKit Security System** using MQTT events from UniFi Protect sensors.
+A Homebridge dynamic platform plugin that creates a **HomeKit Security System** using MQTT events from sensors.

-This plugin relies on **Homebridge-unifi-protect** plugin for the way it publishes topics to MQTT so please install that first.

 ⚠️ Some security scanners may report a DoS vulnerability in glob.
 This comes from dependencies used by Homebridge.
 It does not affect plugin safety.

 ## Features

 - 🏠 Home (Stay) arming
 - 🚗 Away arming
 - ⏱ Global exit delay
 - ⏱ Per-sensor entry delay
 - 🚨 Configurable alarm duration